 Tamas A. Gonda, MD, a nationally renowned advanced endoscopist and translational researcher in pancreatic disease, has joined NYU Langone Health as the director of the Pancreatic Disease Program within the Division of Gastroenterology and Hepatology.
-He has also been named chief of advanced endoscopy at NYU Langone’s Tisch Hospital.
+He has also been named chief of endoscopy at NYU Langone’s Tisch Hospital.

 Before joining NYU Langone, Dr. Gonda served on the faculty at Columbia University College of Physicians and Surgeons, where he was medical director of the Pancreatic Cyst Surveillance Program, director of endoscopic research, and director of gastroenterology services at the institution’s Pancreatic Center.